This guide was last updated 4 November 2022

 Another aspect of starting small is starting local.
 Sure, if you live in London, property prices in Liverpool might make a house or apartment there look like a good investment option.
 How are you going to manage it without a letting agent, though?
 If you’re intent on being a more hands-on landlord, it’s best to start locally where you have a better grasp of the rental market.
 It means you can use your existing contacts and networks to make the letting process smoother and cheaper, like, for example, when it comes to repairing and maintenance work on the building.

 It could be a good idea to buy your investment properties in the name of a limited company rather than in your own name.
 It may drastically lower the tax bill on your investments and mean that your personal assets are financially protected if your investment strategy doesn’t work out.
 Before you decide to set up a limited liability company, however, we’d advise you to seek independent advice on the legal and tax ramifications.
+For more information take a look at our guide on the benefits of using a limited company for your buy to let portfolio.

 Paying too much for rental homes will severely eat into your profit margins and is best avoided.
 That may sound simplistic; after all, house prices are house prices, aren’t they?
 Not necessarily.